 TOTAL ELECTRICITY PRODUCTION CAPACITIES: 102.7 GW (at 100%) incl.
-38 GW of renewables
+38 GW of renewables excl. pumped storage and decentralized electric capacities (2,9 GW)

 EDITORIAL

 WHAT IS YOUR VIEW OF THE TRANSFORMATIONS IN THE GLOBAL ENERGY LANDSCAPE?

 Jean-Pierre Clamadieu: The outbreak of war in Ukraine triggered an unprecedented situation on the energy markets with the gradual isolation of Russia which, as recently as 2021, was the leading energy exporter.
 Against this backdrop, securing supplies and stepping up the energy transition to boost its strategic independence have become top priorities for Europe.
 This energy transition is all the more urgent as climate change is becoming increasingly visible, through extreme weather and climate phenomena which underline the pressing need to reduce our greenhouse gas emissions.
 At the same time, with regard to the commitments made by States, no major progress was achieved during COP27.